 To start with, combine your sifted flour, leavening agents, salt, and spices.
 Whisk them together until everything looks blended.

 In a separate bowl, mix together the sugar and the oil.
 Whisking these two together, coats the sugar crystals in a fat that will begin to dissolve the sugar crystals.
 You’re not looking for the same result as when you cream together butter and sugar, however.
 This is a precursor to getting all of your wet ingredients mixed prior to combining them with the dry.
 Eggs are another way we leaven products in the kitchen; they also double as a tenderizer.
 Using the same whisk we used earlier, whisk the eggs into the sugar/oil mixture.
-Then, add the vanilla extract.
+Then, add the vanilla extract and the persimmon puree.

 Now we fold the wet ingredients into the dry.
 Mix the least amount of time possible to avoid the dreading toughness.
 Add the chopped walnuts and give it three more folds to incorporate them.